With inflation rocketing in markets across the globe, retailers are seeking innovative ways to protect consumers from rising prices and build trust.

 Self-scanning saw a boost during Covid-19, as customers and retail staff sought to observe social distancing advice.
 The wider benefits mean it is here to stay.

 For retailers, this change in behavior offers a chance to redeploy staff to roles away from the checkout at a time when pay levels are rising, and to capitalize on other areas of efficiency.

-As well as using fewer staff to man checkouts, self-scanning lets customers take closer control of their spending and avoid surprises at the checkout.
+As well as requiring fewer staff, mobile self-checkout lets customers take closer control of their spending and avoid surprises at the checkout.
 It allows them to prioritize the items they choose if finances are tight.